HTTP-RPC/Kilo/README.md

 [![javadoc](https://javadoc.io/badge2/org.httprpc/kilo-client/javadoc.svg)](https://javadoc.io/doc/org.httprpc/kilo-client)

 # Introduction
 Kilo is an open-source framework for creating and consuming RESTful and REST-like web services in Java.
-It is extremely lightweight (about 150K) and requires only a Java runtime environment and a servlet container.
+It is extremely lightweight (less than 150KB) and requires only a Java runtime environment and a servlet container.
 The project's name comes from the nautical _K_ or _Kilo_ flag, which means "I wish to communicate with you":

 ![](kilo.png)